MKS Instruments Is Trading Near 52-Week High; Here's What You Should Know

 Source: Nasdaq

 On May 17, 2017, MKSI's stock increased by 115% over the last 12 months.
-Of the analysts covering company, 3 recommended it as a "Strong Buy," 1 recommended it as a "Hold" and 1 recommended it as "Underperform"
+Of the analysts covering company, 3 recommended it as a "Strong Buy," 1 recommended it as a "Hold" and 1 recommended it as "Underperform."

 My Recommendation: Buy Rating